NEX-GDDP-CMIP6

 Summary Description

-NASA’S Earth Exchange Global Daily Downscaled Projections (NEX-GDDP-CMIP6) is a set of global simulations bias-adjusted by NASA.
-It downscales 9 variables for 35 global climate models over a historical period (1950–2014) and four future pathways (SSP1-2.6, SSP2-4.5, SSP3-7.0, SSP5-8.5) using the bias correction/spatial disaggregation (BCSD) bias-adjustment method.
-The reference dataset used is the Global Meteorological Forcing Dataset (GMFD) reference set.
-A detailed description of the method is available in Thrasher et al. (2022).
+NASA’S Earth Exchange Global Daily Downscaled Projections (NEX-GDDP-CMIP6) is an ensemble of global climate model simulations bias-adjusted by NASA.
+It downscales 9 variables from 35 climate models over a historical period (1950–2014) and four future emission pathways (SSP1-2.6, SSP2-4.5, SSP3-7.0, SSP5-8.5) using the bias correction/spatial disaggregation (BCSD) bias-adjustment method.
+The reference dataset used is the Global Meteorological Forcing Dataset (GMFD).
+A detailed description of the dataset is available in Thrasher et al. (2022).

 Dataset Characteristics